auraphp/Aura.Auth/README.md

 ?>
 ```

-Using `forceLogin()` has the side effect of starting a new session through the _SessionManager_ if one has not already been started, and of regenerating the session ID.
+Using `forceLogin()` has the side effect of starting a new session through the _Session_ if one has not already been started, and of regenerating the session ID.
 (Please see the [session management](#session-management) section for more about session handling.)

 The user name and user information will then be stored in the session, along with an authentication status of `Auth::VALID`.